TannerCarter/redux-shop-shop/README.md

 # Redux Shop Shop

 # Description
-A web application store that uses a redux provider to select items you would like to purchase using stripe at checkout.
+A web application store that lets you select items to add into your cart and purchase using stripe at checkout.

 # User Story